lifeinfo/proteomeExpert/README.md

 Although proteomeExpert web-interface can handle quite a few data and analysis tasks, you may prefer to write your own R-code. proteomeExpert provides a bridge to programming in R(studio) by exporting the functions used for analysis (i.e., you can conduct your analysis using the proteomeExpert web-interface or by calling proteomeExpert's functions directly from R-code).
 For more information about programming with proteomeExpert see the [programming](https://github.com/lifeinfo/proteomeExpert) page on the documentation site.

+## Reporting issues

+Please use the GitHub issue tracker at https://github.com/lifeinfo/proteomeExpert/issues/new if you have any problems.

 ## Note: